freshmilkdev/webpack-static-website-boilerplate/README.md

 `npm run dev` - development build, WDS will be opened in default browser at http://localhost:8080 by default.
 `npm run prod` - production build, outputs all needed stuff into /dist folder.

+#Notes
+index.html files for both development and production builds will be created from template located at `src/index.template.ejs`